-- defining indications within our targeted rare diseases and clinical endpoints within each indication that are appropriate to support regulatory approval; - obtaining regulatory approval from the U.S. Food and Drug Administration, or the FDA, and other regulatory authorities that have little or no experience with the development of Physiocrine-based therapeutics; - educating medical personnel regarding the potential side effect profile of each of our product candidates, such as the potential for the development of antibodies against our purified protein therapeutics; - developing processes for the safe administration of these product candidates, including long-term follow-up for all patients who receive our product candidates; - sourcing clinical and, if approved, commercial supplies for the materials used to manufacture and process our product candidates; - developing a manufacturing process and distribution network that ensures consistent manufacture of our product candidates in compliance with current Good Manufacturing Practices, or cGMPs, and related requirements, with a cost of goods that allows for an attractive return on investment: - establishing sales and marketing capabilities after obtaining any regulatory approval to gain market acceptance; and - developing therapeutics for rare and more common diseases or indications beyond those addressed by our current product candidates.
+- defining indications within our targeted rare diseases and clinical endpoints within each indication that are appropriate to support regulatory approval; - obtaining regulatory approval from the U.S. Food and Drug Administration, or the FDA, and other regulatory authorities that have little or no experience with the development of Physiocrine-based therapeutics; - educating medical personnel regarding the potential side effect profile of each of our product candidates, such as the potential for the development of antibodies against our purified protein therapeutics; - developing processes for the safe administration of these product candidates, including long-term follow-up for all patients who receive our product candidates; - sourcing clinical and, if approved, commercial supplies for the materials used to manufacture and process our product candidates; - developing a manufacturing process and distribution network that ensures consistent manufacture of our product candidates in compliance with current Good Manufacturing Practices, or cGMPs, and related requirements, with a cost of goods that allows for an attractive return on investment; - establishing sales and marketing capabilities after obtaining any regulatory approval to gain market acceptance; and - developing therapeutics for rare and more common diseases or indications beyond those addressed by our current product candidates.

 Moreover, public perception of safety issues, including adoption of new therapeutics or novel approaches to treatment, may adversely influence the willingness of subjects to participate in clinical trials, or if approved, of physicians to adopt and prescribe novel therapeutics.
-Physicians, hospitals and third-party payors often are slow to adopt new products, technologies and treatment practices.
+Physicians, hospitals and thirdparty payors often are slow to adopt new products, technologies and treatment practices.
 Physicians may decide the therapy is too complex or unproven to adopt and may choose not to administer the therapy.
 Based on these and other factors, healthcare providers and payors may decide that the benefits of any Physiocrine-based therapeutic for which we receive regulatory approval do not or will not outweigh its costs.
 Any inability to successfully develop commercially viable drugs would have an adverse impact on our business, prospects, financial condition and results of operations.

-We are highly dependent on the success of Resolaris, our first clinical product candidate, which is still in early clinical development.
-If we are unable to successfully complete or otherwise advance clinical development, obtain regulatory or marketing approval for, or successfully commercialize, Resolaris, or experience significant delays in doing so, our business will be materially harmed.
+If we are unable to successfully complete or otherwise advance clinical development, obtain regulatory or marketing approval for, or successfully commercialize, Resolaris or Stalaris, or experience significant delays in doing so, our business will be materially harmed.